numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Empirical Cumulative Distribution Functions
 ===========================================

+..
+Anne: to be discussed - I talk about infinite runtime to make the definition below .. ..
+Anne: fine.
+However it's probably not precise given that runtime above :math:`10^7` are ..
+Anne: infinite.

 We display distribution of runtimes through empirical cumulative distribution functions (ECDF).
 Formally, let us consider a set of problems :math:`\mathcal{P}` and a collection of runtimes to solve those problems :math:`(\mathrm{RT}_{p,k})_{p \in \mathcal{P}, 1 \leq k \leq K}` where :math:`K` is the number of runtime per problem.
 When the problem is not solved, the runtimes are infinite.
 The ECDF that we display is defined as